 The reason for this stems from the Affordable Care Act, which mandated that health insurance companies can no longer deny individuals coverage for preexisting conditions.
 In other words, individuals are guaranteed coverage regardless of their health status.

 If individuals could simply start and stop coverage whenever they wanted, many people would simply wait until they got sick or required expensive medical care before buying insurance.
-That is why the government has limited the time to purchase health insurance to 6 weeks out of the year.
+That is why the government has limited the time to purchase health insurance to the annual Open Enrollment Period, which typically runs from November 1st of each year through December 15th for coverage starting the first of the following year.